 - Vegetarian options

-To find a DragonPass lounge on the go, open the app and enter your location into the search bar at the top of the home page.
+To find a Dragonpass lounge on the go, open the app and enter your location into the search bar at the top of the home page.
 Click the purple armchair lounge icon to see every nearby lounge available.

-- Toronto Billy Bishop (YTZ): The Aspire Lounge and 2 dining partners
+- Toronto Billy Bishop (YTZ): The Aspire Lounge

-Does your credit card include DragonPass?
+Does your credit card include Dragonpass?

 Both Mastercard and Visa offer a range of credit cards with lounge access for a range of different incomes and fees.

-From least to most expensive, your choices of premium credit card collections with DragonPass are:
+From least to most expensive, your choices of premium credit card collections with Dragonpass are:

 - World Mastercard